Heavy neutral 2HDM Higgs Boson Pair Production at CLIC Energies: Cross section and decay rates

 Figures \ref{sxbr7} and \ref{sxbr10} show the resulting excluded regions for $\tan\beta=7$ and 10 together with the signal cross section times branching ratio of decay to the relevant final state in each type.
 The red line indicates the border of two scenarios of the collider operation at $\sqrt{s}=1400$ and 3000 GeV.
-The excluded regions in type 1 (at $\tan\beta=7$) and type 3 at $m_H<400$ GeV refer to the analysis of Higgs boson conversion reported in \cite{T3_2}.
-In type 3, at $\tan\beta=10$ there are two points of $(m_H,m_A)=(470,490)$ and $(490,470)$ GeV excluded by \cite{T3_1}.
-The type 2 is excluded mainly by the two analyses reported in \cite{T3_2,T2}.
+The excluded regions in type 1 (at $\tan\beta=7$) and type 3 at $m_H<400$ GeV refer to the LHC analysis of Higgs boson conversion reported in \cite{T3_2}.
+In type 3, at $\tan\beta=10$ there are two points of $(m_H,m_A)=(470,490)$ and $(490,470)$ GeV excluded by LHC \cite{T3_1}.
+The type 2 is excluded mainly by the two LHC analyses reported in \cite{T3_2,T2}.
 The type 4 excluded regions refer to \cite{T2} and \cite{T4_1,T4_2}.
 In types 3 and 4, the higher the $\tan\beta$, the more signal sensitivity due to the higher branching ratio of Higgs boson decay.
 Therefore $\tan\beta=10$ is chosen for the rest of the analysis.
 At this value, type 2 is already excluded up to near 1 TeV.
-Therefore the analysis is limited to other types of the model.
+The LHC exclusion of type 2 parameter space is in agreement with prediction reported in \cite{DJMSSM1} where it was shown that MSSM Higgs boson masses up to 1 TeV at $\tan\beta=10$ can be excluded at HL-LHC integrated luminosity of 300 $fb^{-1}$.
+Higher masses up to several TeV were analyzed in \cite{DJMSSM2} for a hadron collider operating at 100 TeV (FCC-hh).
+These results and current LHC experimental results shown in Figs. \ref{sxbr7} and \ref{sxbr10} (based on \cite{T3_2,T3_1,T2,T4_1,T4_2}) show that the current open regions of the parameter space are reasonable choices for CLIC studies.